Bohdan-Khomtchouk/Biochat/README.md

 # Biochat

-`Biochat` aims at providing an interactive workbench for matching records from medical/bio databases (like [GEO](https://www.ncbi.nlm.nih.gov)).
+`Biochat` aims at providing an interactive workbench for matching records from medical/bio databases (like [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov)).
 It operates based on efficient categorization and pairing of similar items (e.g., words that describe data records) into groups.
 It is basically the high performance computing (HPC) data science equivalent of the chemistry saying "like dissolves like."

 ## Significance